Stock turbulence returns after Trump threatens higher tariffs on Chinese imports

-U.S. markets racked up steep declines Monday before clawing back, as global fears of a trade meltdown between the United States and China resurrected worries of an economic slowdown.
+U.S. markets racked up steep declines Monday before clawing back some of those losses, as global fears of a trade meltdown between the United States and China resurrected worries of an economic slowdown.

-The Dow Jones industrial plunged more than 450 points, or nearly 1.7 percent, at the start of trading.
-A hour later, though, it had pared its losses to 250 points, about 1 percent.
-The Standard & Poor’s 500 and tech-heavy Nasdaq Composite also tecovered somewhat, and were down 1 percent and 1.2 percent, respectively, as of mid-morning.
+The Dow Jones industrial average plunged more than 450 points, or nearly 1.7 percent, at the start of trading.
+An hour later, though, it had pared its losses to 250 points, about 1 percent.
+The Standard & Poor’s 500 and tech-heavy Nasdaq Composite also recovered somewhat, and were down 1 percent and 1.2 percent, respectively, as of midmorning.

 The market volatility follows a global sell-off ignited by a weekend tweet from President Trump that threw a curve into trade negotiations with China.
 The president threatened to increase tariffs from 10 percent to 25 percent on $200 billion worth of Chinese goods on Friday, then follow up with a new 25 percent fee on all remaining Chinese imports “shortly” thereafter.
 The surprise move jeopardized talks as the two largest economies in the world appeared headed for a deal.

-“There were bound to be some hiccups in the trade negotiations,” Nancy Tengler, of Tengler Wealth Management, said.
+“There were bound to be some hiccups in the trade negotiations,” said Nancy Tengler of Tengler Wealth Management.
 “The president is negotiating the way he always negotiated, but he has a pretty good hand to play.
 We will get a deal with China.
 Until the ink is dry, strap in.”

 The market’s volatility arrived after a relatively peaceful first four months of the year that saw corporate earnings grow and the markets grow with them — with some touching all-time highs in recent days.